shuttle-hq/shuttle-cobra/docs/how-to-guides/add-a-database.md

 ## Add a Dedicated Database

-Add a managed, dedicated Postgres database to your Shuttle Python project.
+Add a managed, dedicated Postgres database to your Shuttle Cobra project.
 This allows your application to persist data, serving as a robust and scalable relational database solution without needing to manage the underlying infrastructure yourself.
 Shuttle automatically handles provisioning, scaling, and connection management.

 ### Prerequisites